sonic-pi-net/sonic-pi/etc/doc/articles/magpi/06-bizet.md

 # Notes

-The notes which are arranged from left to right like the words in this magazine but also have different heights. *The height on the score represents the pitch of the note.* The higher the note on the score, the higher the pitch of the note.
+The notes are arranged from left to right like the words in this magazine but also have different heights. *The height on the score represents the pitch of the note.* The higher the note on the score, the higher the pitch of the note.

-In Sonic Pi we already know how to change the pitch of a note - we either use high or low numbers such as `play 75` and `play 80` or we use the note names: `play :E` and `play `:F`.
+In Sonic Pi we already know how to change the pitch of a note - we either use high or low numbers such as `play 75` and `play 80` or we use the note names: `play :E` and `play :F`.
 Luckily each of the vertical positions of the musical score represents a specific note name.
 Take a look at this handy look up table: